 Dental crowns are used in a variety of applications to improve the strength, structure, and appearance of a compromised tooth.
 If you have a damaged tooth, Mark Studer, DDS, and his team provide durable, natural-appearing same-day crowns.
-To find out if a dental crown is right for you, call either of the offices in Bedford, or Argyle, Texas, or you can request an appointment online today.
+To find out if a dental crown is right for you, call the office in Bedford, Texas, or you can request an appointment online today.

 A dental crown is a covering or cap that’s placed over the surface of a damaged tooth.
 A crown helps restore strength, structure, and appearance to your tooth.
 Crowns are custom made to match the size, shape, and color of your natural teeth.
 Dr. Studer and his team provide same-day crowns using CAD/CAM technology, which stands for computer-aided design and computer-aided manufacturing.
 CAD/CAM uses digital impressions of your teeth to construct the most precise custom crown.

 A dental crown is a versatile solution for many oral health issues, including:

 Crowns are also used alongside other dental treatments.
 Crowns are frequently used after root canal treatment to preserve the treated tooth and are also used with restoration appliances like dental bridges and implants.

 With the CAD/CAM system, placing your custom dental crown is quite simple.
 First, Dr. Studer evaluates your condition and gets you ready for the procedure.
 He administers local anesthesia to prevent any discomfort, as your damaged tooth is prepped for the placement of the crown.
 Dr. Studer removes enamel from your damaged tooth and reshapes it to ensure your crown fits correctly.